shanalikhan/code-settings-sync/README.md

 ## Toggle Force Download

 Force Download is **disabled by default**.
-By default extension wont download the latest settings if you already have latest downloaded version , but sometime when you delete some extension locally and dont upload the settings it will still show you have latest versions by date or time checks, by turning this ON it will always download the cloud settings on startup.
+By default extension won't download the latest settings if you already have latest downloaded version , but sometime when you delete some extension locally and don't upload the settings it will still show that you have latest versions by date or time checks, by turning this ON it will always download the cloud settings on startup.

 Please make sure you have valid github Token and Gist available to make it work properly.